Danny-de-bree/fabriccli/README.md

 - [X] Add tests for the functions.

-- [ ] Login in CLI, some format problems.
-So now set env var plz.
+- [X] Login in CLI, some format problems.

 ## 🛠 Prerequisites

-- Python 3.6 or higher
+- Python 3.10 or higher
 - Microsoft Fabric Access Token

+## 🔑 Obtaining and giving rights to SPN

+#TODO

 ## 🔑 Obtaining the Access Token

-To use FabricCLI with Microsoft Fabric, you need a valid bearer token.
-Tokens are short-lived and need to be periodically updated.
+When not using a SPN, you can use a Power BI token.

 ### Steps to Obtain the Bearer Token: